 Can I post your videos on my PowerPoint, Google Slide, Google Classroom, LMS platform, teacher website, etc?

 If linking to the video on YouTube or using the YouTube embed code, yes!
-But please do not download our video files and then upload the video file online somewhere.
+By the way, Google Slides automatically is using the YouTube embed code when you go to "Insert->Video->and paste in a YouTube video link.
+(Google owns YouTube!)
+But please do not download our video files and then upload the video file online somewhere or take a screenshot video of our video and post that somewhere.
 This is not only very harmful to full-time YouTube creators, but it also violates our licensing agreements and YouTube's terms of service.
 More info here.

 Can I post your handouts, comics, and/or GIFs?

 Speaking of handouts, your handouts are PDFs.
 I want my students to write on them though since I'm teaching remotely?

 The reason our resources have been in a PDF format are because (A) they can be viewed and not distorted in any type of device and (B) PDFs are more protective of our images and work.